-There are books on the steps that need to be taken available from ordinary book shops , but more immediate (and free) help is available from the government website which includes a helpful checklist and links.
+There are books available from ordinary book shops on all the steps which need to be taken after someone dies, but more immediate (and free) help is available from the government website which includes a helpful checklist and links.
 To access this website, please visit www.direct.gov.uk and search for 'what to do when someone dies checklist'.

 If the deceased left a will, the person or persons appointed in it as executors have the right and the duty to carry out its terms.
 No-one else should take steps to deal with the estate.

-If there is no will certain persons have a right to deal with the estate as set out by law and no-on else should take steps to deal with the estate.
+If there is no will certain persons have a right to deal with the estate as set out by law and no-one else should take steps to deal with the estate.

 The Personal Representatives (either executors where there is a will or administrators where there is no will) can deal with the estate themselves or appoint professionals, invariably solicitors, to help.